Stay informed with the

-If you are a Darksider, you have been called many names, most of them unprintable in a quality web site such as this, but the “devil’s dunce” and “Lucifer’s piglet” can be considered the least of such names.
+If you are a darksider, you have been called many names, most of them unprintable on a quality website such as this, but the “devil’s dunce” and “Lucifer’s piglet” can be considered the least of such names.

 The bottom line of this strategy is quite simple; one bet for one shooter.
 You never let a single shooter knock you off time and again.
 The chances of many shooters, one after another, banging away at you with that 11 are rare, a one in 18 chance.